-Maximum fares for rural and regional buses between 1 January 2021 and 31 December 2025.
+- Maximum fares for rural and regional buses between 1 January 2021 and 31 December 2025.

-- Maximum fares for 7 private ferry services operating in the Sydney, Central Coast, and North Coast areas of NSW between 1 January 2018 and 31 December 2021.
-We are currently reviewing the maximum fares that will apply to these services from 1 January 2022.
+- Maximum fares for 7 private ferry services operating in the Sydney, Central Coast, and North Coast areas of NSW between 1 January 2022 and 31 December 2025.

 The NSW Government sets other terms and conditions of travel, such as discounts for off-peak travel, frequent travel, and concession users.

 In setting fares, IPART undertakes extensive public consultation through our review processes to understand the range of stakeholder views, and consider these views alongside the findings of our economic modelling and analysis.
 The law requires us to consider:

 - the cost of providing the services